sonam1975/post_comments/README.md

              'GET /songs' - Legacy Route
             returns a JSON object containing the information about the song

-            song: [
-                    {
+                    songs:[{
                       'id': Number,
                       'songName': String,
                       'artist': String,

-                      'user': [
-                        {
+                      'album': String,
+                      'releasedDate': Date},
+                      .
+                      .
+                      .
+                      .
+                      .
+                      .
+                      .
-                          id: Number,
+                      'id': Number,
-                          'imageUrl': String,
+                      'songName': String,
-                          'userName': String,
+                      'artist': String,
-                          'comments': String,
+                      'album': String,
-                          'likeCount': Number,
-                          'repostCount': Number,
-                          'playCount': Number
-                        }
+                      'releasedDate': Date

                     ]
-                    }
-                  ]

-            'GET /songs/comments'
+            'GET /songs/songs-id/comments'
-            returns all the comments for a particular song which would be a JSON object. comments :[ {'userName':String,
+            returns all the comments for a particular song by all the users which would be a JSON object. comments :[ {'userName':String,
                         'userId' : INT,
                         'comment': String},